Jinlinc/CEE-NJU/opportunity/index.md

 Do you want to conduct cross-boundary ecological research that integrate various biological levels, from gene to community, to understand how biological systems respond to disturbance?

 We warmly welcome prospective students at all levels to contact me for opportunities about graduate studies (Master and PhD) and visiting studentship.
 Please send me your CV and a brief personal statement (outlining your research interests, motivations, and relevant background).
-We are also actively recruiting research assistants and postdocs—please contact me for details (jlchen(AT)nju.edu.cn).
+We are also actively recruiting research assistants and postdocs.
+We offer competitive salary to postdocs and will assist them to apply for talent projects from University to state levels.
+Please contact me for details (jlchen(AT)nju.edu.cn).

 Your sincerely,
 <br>